 What is Pressure Washing Machine?

-Pressure washing is sometimes referred to as power washing, It involves the use of water spray at a very high pressure to remove dirt, stains, and unwanted things like paint, dust, mud, mold from hard surfaces like vehicle surfaces and building sidings.
+Pressure washing is sometimes referred to as power washing, It involves the use of water spray at a very high pressure to remove dirt, stains, and unwanted things like paint, dust, mud, mould from hard surfaces like vehicle surfaces and building sidings.

 Generally, pressure washing is used to beautify and improve the look of the exterior surface of a building.
 The pressure of the water spray can be adjusted using the uploader valve depending on the size of what you want to clean or remove from a particular surface.